masao/ttl2html-doc-ja/docs/configuration.rst

   Local template directory to find a template file.
 Default template files are available at `here <https://github.com/masao/ttl2html/tree/master/templates>`_.
 To overwrite the contents of the original template, copy the original file to the directory specified here and rewrite it.

+.. confval:: subtitle_property

+  Specifies the property to be used globally (common to all classes) as a `subtitle`.
+  While the title (settings from :confval:`title_property` or :confval:`title_property_perclass`) is usually displayed in the header of an individual resource, there are times when you may want to include additional information (e.g., volume number, edition, date, title, etc.) as a subtitle on the same or following line.

+  :confval:`subtitle_property` and :confval:`subtitle_property_perclass` are settings that control which property value is used for the subtitle.

+  Subtitles can be displayed in two places:
+  - Directly below the header on the resource details page
+  - As an auxiliary display for each resource link in the resource details table.

+.. confval:: subtitle_property_perclass

+  Specifies the property to be used per class (priority) as a `subtitle`.

 .. confval:: title_property

   Specified URI is regarded as a title property for the resource.
 In default, a title is matched with the following properties: